daniel3735928559/mango/README.md

 # Mango

-Mango is an IPC routing library designed with the intent that mango-based programs written in any language can all work together cleanly, and in a way that is easy for the user to control.
+Mango is an IPC routing library designed so that mango-based programs written in any language can all work together cleanly, and in a way that is easy for the user to control.

 For example, suppose we write a drawing program.
 A mango-based drawing program will come as two separate programs--the backend, and